ggioffreda/glued-message-bus/README.md

 ### MessageBusRpc

-- **accept**(queue, consumer): accepts calls on the specified queue, through the given consumer;
+- **accept**(queue, consumer, raw): accepts calls on the specified queue, through the given consumer and if the raw parameter is true messages will not be parsed or wrapped but will be let through as is;

-- **call**(queue, message, handler): sends the message to the RPC server listening on that queue and handles the response through the given handler;
+- **call**(queue, message, handler, raw): sends the message to the RPC server listening on that queue and handles the response through the given handler.
+If the parameter "raw" is true then messages will be let through as is without being JSON parsed or serialised;

 - **getPrivateQueue**(): return the internal private queue created for the callers, it's an object with the following properties: